4 things I did to get toddlers engaged in fun physical activity at home

 2. Changed up wording

-Knowing that a 2- and 3-year-old’s language comprehension can be drastically different, I stayed away from using the phrase “Simon Says” and used pictures to help with the commands.
+Knowing that a two- and three-year-old’s language comprehension can be drastically different, I stayed away from using the phrase “Simon Says” and used pictures to help with the commands.
 I found pictures of animals for when the children were instructed to move like animals and printed a picture of a stop sign for when part of the activity was done and we were moving on.

 3. Kept it fast and fun